 All three-quarter or full-time students are required by state law to show certification of health insurance.
 Students without insurance of their own must purchase the Student Health Insurance Plan through the university.
 All international students at Brandeis University are automatically enrolled in the Student Health Insurance.
 The fee is payable prior to registration and no portion is refundable.
 Student insurance is optional for special students.
 Additional insurance options, including family coverage, are described in A Guide to University Health Services, which is available from the Office of Health Services.

 Parking Fee: $60-$250 per year

 Payable annually at fall registration for the privilege of parking an automobile on campus.
-Fee varies with assigned parking area.
+Fee varies by assigned parking area.

 Returned Check Fee: $30